 A sample baking schedule helps me when baking with sourdough.
 Sourdough takes much longer to rise than traditional bread.
 This schedule helps me plan my bake.

-A few notes: This schedule assumes the dough temperature is 78 degrees F throughout the process.
-If you’d like to make these red velvet sourdough rolls for a late breakfast, stick the dough in the refrigerator after bulk fermentation and shape in the morning.
+A few notes: This schedule assumes the dough temperature is 78-80℉ throughout the process.
+If you’d like to make these red velvet sourdough rolls for a late breakfast, stick the dough in the refrigerator after bulk fermentation and shape in the morning to rise before baking.

 Making a Stiff Sweet Levain

-- Place the stiff sweet levain in a liquid measuring cup and set in a warm (76-78 degree F) spot for 12 hours.
+• Place the stiff sweet levain in a liquid measuring cup and set in a warm (78℉) spot for 10-12 hours.

 Mixing the Dough